 Let’s do it together.

 First, I have been walking the path of survival and healing for 30+ years.
 I come from a dark place and have had to find, and make, my own light.
 I like the light SO much better!
 But this gives my work an authenticity and integrity because I GET IT, I’ve been there and lived it.
 I know what is possible and can now offer what I have learned along the way.

 Second, I did not get here on my own.
 I have had tons of support, lessons, encouragement and motivation from teachers, counselors, friends and other healers.
 I have needed a lot of energy from the Universe to grow and change, and now I have the opportunity to Pay It Forward, which I consider a tremendous privilege.
 It’s time to give back.

 Finally, I hear from many sources all sorts of negative things about other healers, Reiki practitioners, coaches and therapists ~ and it just makes me sad.
 I spent many years in therapy sitting across from people with whom I felt very little connection or understanding.
 Some had knowledge, fewer still had compassion or wisdom.

 My goal is to bring the absolute best to the table for my clients and students.
 I view my work as sacred, and an honor.

 Some Personal History Details

 Claire founded Miriam's Well Healing LLC in 2006 in NYC and brought it with her to New Jersey in 2009.
-She prides herself on the healing and welcoming energy her clients find there, and on maintaining a sacred space of transformation.
-She lives in New Jersey with her husband and kitties, relishing her garden, walks in the woods, all manner of The Arts and lots of sushi.
+In 2020, her practice went totally virtual due to Covid, which now allows her to work with folks across many time zones.
+She prides herself on a sacred space of transformation, which her clients feel heard, can get tools that work, and have thoughtful, compassionate support.
+She lives with her husband and kitties, relishing her garden, walks in the woods, and all manner of The Arts and lots of sushi.

 "There is a crack in everything ~ that's how the light gets in...."